Guidelines for authors

 Technical help, critical reviews of the manuscript and financial or other sponsorship may be acknowledged.
 Do not acknowledge paid services, e.g. professional translations into English.

 References cited in the manuscript are listed in a separate section immediately following the text.
 The authors should verify all references.
-Usage of DOIs is encouraged.
+Usage of DOIs is mandatory.

 Examples of citation in text: